BabylonJS/OldDocumentationSite/content/How_To/scene/Optimizing_your_scene.md

 If you created resources that need to be rebuilt (like vertex buffers or index buffers), you can use the `engine.onContextLostObservable` and `engine.onContextRestoredObservable` observables to keep track of the context lost and context restored events.

 ## Scene with large number of meshes
-If you have a large number of meshes in a scene, and need to reduce the time spent in adding/removing thoses meshes to/from the scene, you can pass use the option `useGeometryIdsMap` in the scene constructor.
+If you have a large number of meshes in a scene, and need to reduce the time spent in adding/removing thoses meshes to/from the scene, you can set the option `useGeometryIdsMap` to `true` in the scene constructor.
 It will speed-up the addition and removal time against consuming a little bit more memory.

 ## Instrumentation
 Instrumentation is a key tool when you want to optimize a scene.
 It will help you figure out where are the bottlenecks so you will be able to optmize what needs to be optimized.